-We can go look at the condition we want to Set or Get then switch to Text View to see the exact condition number to assign.
-Hover the mouse over conditions to display an ID number which is also the condition number.
+We can go look at the condition we want to Set or Get and then switch to Text View to see the exact condition number to assign.
+If you hover your mouse over any condition, it will show an ID number which is also the condition number.

-Example of a Text View would be: SP.CONDITION#5=WEIGHT, SCALE1, GROSS, 0, HIGHER, OFF, 0.
+An example of a Text View would be:

+SP.CONDITION#5=WEIGHT,SCALE1,GROSS,0,HIGHER,OFF,0.